istio/istio.io/_docs/setup/kubernetes/sidecar-injection.md

 ##### _**policy**_

 `disabled` - The sidecar injector will not inject the sidecar into pods by default.
-Pods can enable injection using the `sidecar.istio.io/inject` annotation with value of `true`.
+Add the `sidecar.istio.io/inject` annotation with value `true` to the pod template spec to enable injection.

 `enabled` - The sidecar injector will inject the sidecar into pods by default.
-Pods can disable injection using the `sidecar.istio.io/inject` annotation with value of `false`.
+Add the `sidecar.istio.io/inject` annotation with value `false` to the pod template spec to disable injection.

 ##### _**template**_